YanpengMei/Path_Optimization_in_Numerical_Control-Python/README.md

 These programs are about my thesis "Path optimization when interpolating in Numerical Controls"

 This program was previously done in Matlab, but now I will write it again in Python out of interest.
 Please see my Matlab version for more information.

+PS:"numpy" should be installed before running these programms.